andreasthoelke/dotfiles/.vim/notes/notes-todos.md

-\,l/j/}     - intent range of lines to current cursor H `>ii`         - shift lines of indent block to the right leader al   - easy align
+\,l/j/}     - intent range of lines to current cursor H `>ii`         - shift lines of indent block to the right leader al   - easy align leader a-ii - align a 'case' block! to '->'

+### Motions
+g;          - to revert the InsertLeave jump q/Q         - labels tab/s-t/,t  - Headers next/prev /end of header
+c-i/m       - ballparks
+Y/I         - columns
+J/K         - start of line | use to jump to virtual line starts in concealed top level binds t/T         - next/prev list item
+]t/[t       - into next/prev inner list
+]T          - end of list (to append new elements)

+" ─   Bindings, including where/let                     ──
+`]b`, `[b`      - for next/prev binding
+`cib`         - to change the binding name in consequtive lines

+### Rename
+leader lm   - LC menu:rename to rename symbol with all it's live/active references ga \raf     - highlight/search symbol, \r + range of the replace. leader-rb is a sortcut for a haskell function rename `<leader>rb`  - to rename a binding and its occurences

 ## Release notes v1.1.2
+* InsertLeave jumps to insert-start.
+Revert this with `g;` - jumps to end of last insert
 * Conealed anonymous toplevel (test-) binds: ~/.vim/plugged/purescript-vim/syntax/purescript.vim#/Concealed%20TL-Binds
 * Hlint ignore warning comment conceal: ~/.vim/plugged/purescript-vim/syntax/purescript.vim#/syntax%20match%20concealHlintComment
 * `LinkRefToClipBoard` command using rel.vim: ~/.vim/utils/utils-general-helpers.vim#/command.*%20LinkRefToClipBoard%20call